-When a person starts hesitating to talk to another person, the distance of that person begins increasing in society.
+When a person starts hesitating to talk to another person, the distance between that person begins increasing in society.

-And not only society but also in his kinship and even in his home.
+And not only in society but also in his kinship and even in his home.

 People with introverted personalities are unable to adapt to the external environment.
 It is what gives them more joy to be by themselves.

 But as age increases, so do the social expectations of that introverted person.

 And then, even if that person starts trying to establish relationships, he makes inappropriate relationships, which later prove to be painful for him.

 Because at that time, he did not have the understanding to identify people.

 Or distance from society becomes a cause of depression episodes for him.